Matt Klein: 2026 U.S. House campaign

 On May 6, 2025, Klein announced that he would seek the Democratic nomination for Minnesota's 2nd congressional district in the U.S. House of Representatives, vying to succeed the retiring Angie Craig, who is running for the U.S. Senate.

+In April 2026, Klein apologized after participating in a political prediction market wager on his own election, betting $50 on himself to win the primary.
+The platform, Kalshi, determined the wager violated its rules and issued him and two other politicians a fine and a five-year ban.
+In 2024, Klein had introduced a bill that would have legalized and expanded gambling on sports in Minnesota, but the bill did not pass.

+Klein vied with opponent Matt Little for the Minnesota DFL's endorsement.
+He lost decisively, as Little received 63% of the vote and the endorsement.

 Personal life

 Klein and his wife, Kristine, have five children and reside in Mendota Heights.